mitsuhiko/zine/zine/docs/en/introduction.rst

 Creating your First Post
 ------------------------

-You can write new blog entries (called posts) by going to the "New Post" page.
-Either go to "Posts -> Write Post" or click on the "New Post" link on the Dashboard.
+You can write new blog entries (called posts) by going to the "New Entry" page.
+Either go to "Write -> Entry" or click on the "New Entry" link on the Dashboard.

 After doing that you should see a new page where you can fill out the